 SCHOOLWIDE

 ADM Student Attendance Records

 <1,000 3

 1,000-5,000 5

->5,000 7
+>5.000 7

-- 8. For schools approved to report minutes of attendance, based upon review of the attendance records for a 1 month period for (\\\\\) students whose attendance was reported in minutes, did the School report minutes of attendance only for actual classroom instruction attended by the students in accordance with ADE's School Finance Procedures Manual? - 9.
-Based upon review of (\\\\\) high school students' records whose attendance was reported in terms of absences, for all absence days reported in a 1 month period, did the School report the absences of high school students in accordance with the method(s) provided in ADE's School Finance Procedures Manual? - 10.
-Based upon review of (\\\\\) high school students' attendance records, did the School prorate the membership of the high school students enrolled in less than four subjects as provided in ADE's School Finance Procedures Manual?
+- 8. For schools approved to report minutes of attendance, based upon review of the attendance records for a 1 month period for () students whose attendance was reported in minutes, did the school report minutes of attendance only for actual classroom instruction attended by the students in accordance with ADE's School Finance Procedures Manual? - 9.
+Based upon review of () high school students' attendance records, whose attendance was reported in terms of absences, for all absence days reported in a 1 month period, did the school report the absences of high school students in accordance with the method(s) provided in ADE's School Finance Procedures Manual? - 10.
+Based upon review of () high school students' attendance records, did the school prorate the membership of the high school students enrolled in less than four subjects as provided in ADE's School Finance Procedures

+Manual?

-· · Online Instruction (AOI) Prograts' attendance records for 4 week a. ed or School computer-generated f time spent by the student on the participating AOI · · b.
-Did the hours reported to School computer-generate ADE agree to the guardian-aped daily log? proved or c.
-Were all pupils who part this state?
-A.R.S.
-15-808 icipated in an AOI Program re sidents of studer studer nts withdrawn for having 10 dents' attendance records (all g consecutive unexcused absence tership through the last day s, was the For questions 13 and 14, use the following sample sizes : SCHOOLWIDE ADM Entries/Withdraw als - <1,000 5 1,000-5,000 10 >5,000 15 upon review of () e ntries: ( Note: Enrollment form the same school.) s are not a. system within 5 working into the School's computerized a days after the actual date of entral to support the date of data entral y and was b.
-Did the entry date in the the entry form? computerized attendance system n agree to c. ndance registers, if used, a the entry date in the con d. either the first day of classroom instruction w actually attend within th students, did membersh actual attendance or the first as offered, provided that the e first 10 days of school?
-For ip begin with the first day of Finance Procedures Manual day that students all other e. nd maintain verifiable docume nrollment?
-A.R.S. §15-802(B)(1 f. rizona resident, was the studen t count and state aid calculation s?
-A.R.S.
-14 Racoc \$15-823(J) ithdrawale: d upon review of () w iuiurawais. a.
-Ware the withdrawed date es entered into the School's cor mutarizad attendance system within 5 working days after the actual date of withdrawal and was documentation maintained to support the date of data entry?
-(Note: "Day of withdrawal" means: a.) the later of the student's withdrawal date or the day the school is notified the student will not be returning; or b.) the 10th day of non-attendance for students withdrawn for having ten consecutive unexcused absences.)
+- 11. For schools offering an Arizona Online Instruction (AOI) AOI Program, based upon review of () AOI students' attendance records for 4 weeks: - a.
+Was the guardian-approved or school computer-generated daily log describing the amount of time spent by the student on academic tasks maintained by the participating AOI school?
+A.R.S. §15-808(E) - b.
+Did the hours reported to ADE agree to the guardian-approved or school computer-generated daily log? - c.
+Were all pupils students who participated in an AOI Program residents of this state?
+A.R.S. §15-808 - 12.
+Based upon review of () students' attendance records (all grades) for students withdrawn for having 10-ten consecutive unexcused absences, was the student only counted in membership through the last day of actual attendance or excused absence?
+A.R.S. §15-901(A)(1)

+For questions 13 and 14, use the following sample sizes:

+SCHOOLWIDE ADM Entries/Withdrawals <1,000 5

+- 13. Based upon review of () entries: (Note: Enrollment forms are not required for continuing students at the same school.) - a.
+Were entry dates entered into the school's computerized attendance system within 5 working days after the actual date of entry and was documentation maintained to support the date of data entry? - b.
+Did the entry date in the computerized attendance system agree to the entry form? - c.
+Did the teacher's attendance registers, if used, and other documentation support the entry date in the computerized attendance system? - d.
+Did membership begin on the first day of actual attendance or, for continuing/pre-enrolled students, begin with either the first day of actual attendance or the first day that classroom instruction was offered, provided that the students actually attend within the first 10 days of school?
+For all other students, did membership begin with the first day of actual attendance?
+ADE's School Finance Procedures Manual - e.
+Did the school obtain and maintain verifiable documentation of Arizona residency upon enrollment?
+A.R.S. §15-802(B)(1) - f.
+If a student was not an Arizona resident, was the student excluded from the school's student count and state aid calculations?
+A.R.S. §15-823(J)

+14 Based upon review of () withdrawals: ıT.
+Dasca upon I I CV I CVV OI \ j withanawais.